-GOCAP Alameda County Climate Action Plan for Government Services and
+GOCAP Alameda County Climate Action Plan for Government Services and inclusive.

-Operations, a project of the Alameda County General Services Agency inclusive.
 In a green economy, growth in employment and income are driven by public and private investment into such economic activities, infrastructure and assets that allow reduced carbon emissions and pollution, enhanced energy and resource efficiency, and prevention of the loss of biodiversity and ecosystem services.
 (UN Environment Programme N.d.)